chabroncano/learning-flutter/README.md

 The easiest explanation is that stateless can never change while stateful widgets can.
 Basically if your page wanted to show an image (See Commit ), then a Stateless widget is a good choice.
 However, if something is changing like a dice app (See Commit e75a1eacdece3a802ce480fc2a5a1d2c67062c09), then use the StatefulWidget.

 There's one more thing you have to know, if you want to rebuild the whole widget you need the `setState(() {})` method.
 See commit e75a1eacdece3a802ce480fc2a5a1d2c67062c09 for more info.

+--

+## Functions

+Creating a function in Dart is almost similar as other languages.
+It goes like this:

+`void myFunction() { .. }`

+and with paramters:

+`void myFunction(String param) { .. }`

+However, you can also do this in dart:

+`void myFunction({String param1, String param2}) { .. }`

+and the curly braces make this function interesting.
+You can call this function in many ways:

+1. You can call it as normal: `myFunction('a', 'b')` where 'a' and 'b' are param1 and param2, respectively.

+2. You can call it with proper designation: `myFunction(param1: 'a', param2: 'b')` which makes it easier to read.

+3. You can also call it like this: `myFunction(param2: 'b', param1: 'a')`, actually.
+But why?
+Try not to. :)

+4. And lastly, it actually makes the parameters optional.
+I tried calling it as `myFunction(param1: 'a')` / `myFunction(param2: 'b')` and it still works.

+If you do item 4, make sure you handle nullables properly.

+## Objects

+Creating objects in dart still needs a constructor.
+I am not sure yet if there are other ways but this is the knowledge I've learned from the AppBrewery class so far.
+I will update this if ever I find something similar to Kotlin's data classes in Dart.

+Please refer to user.dart for an example object class in Dart.